 The very strongest applicants for all our MSc and DPhil programmes are automatically considered for University Clarendon scholarships.
 There is no separate application process.
 These are highly competitive and each year only one or two of our students are successful.
 During our initial admissions screening, supervisors nominate applicants with outstanding academic records to be considered.
 These supervisors then prepare a supporting statement.
 A departmental panel ranks these candidates and the Director of Doctoral Research puts forward a shortlist of the strongest applicants to the divisional committee.

 The Department is keen to attract the very strongest MSc students and encourage them to stay on for doctoral study.
-The shortlist will normally be made up of those students shortlisted for the Clarendon scholarships.
-Interviews and decisions will be made once the Clarendon awards are announced in March/April of each year.
+The shortlist will normally be made up of those students shortlisted for the ESRC and Clarendon scholarships.
+Interviews and decisions will be made once the ESRC and Clarendon awards are announced.

 Awards will vary in range, but will seek to make a significant contribution to the overall cost of fees.
 Successful candidates will be expected to make an active contribution to the academic and professional life of the doctoral students within the Department.
 These scholarships may not be offered every year.